Kyle01/public_blog/writings/Contrarian Take- Now is a great time to get into technology.md

-## Contrarian Take: Now is a great time to get into technology
+## Contrarian Take- Now is a great time to get into technology
 #### 5/18/2024 - Kyle McVeigh
 [Go back to all articles](../../)